thufschmitt/tix-papers/context/nix/general-presentation.md

 system as one giant shared mutable data structure.
 Installing or removing a package means updating this structure in-place.
-Such modifications are really hard to control − especially given the fact that parts of those are often delegated to shell scripts whose semantic is notoriously hard to understand^[An ANR project has been recently funded to check bash scripts for this exact use-case − see https://www.irif.fr/~treinen/colis/].
+Such modifications are really hard to control − especially given the fact that parts of them are often delegated to shell scripts whose semantic is notoriously hard to understand^[An ANR project has been recently funded to check bash scripts for this exact use-case − see https://www.irif.fr/~treinen/colis/].